elambrano/Project-2---ETL/README.md

 3. Crime Type
 	* Each jurisdiction labels similar crimes differently i.e. Durham has Nine different Larceny categories.
 	* Crime categorized tables were created for each of the cities to compare like Crime Types
-	* The Crime Categories choosen were Assult, Murder, Stolen, and Other.
+	* The Crime Categories chosen were Assault, Murder, Stolen, and Other.
 4. City Name

 Data Transformation included: